NamitS27/PClub-Website/README.md

     pip install requirements.txt
     ````

   * Following are the commands to create the tables
+    ```sh
+    python manage.py makemigrations
+    ```
-    * Do make migrations for all the apps individually
+    * If the above part doesn't work, do makemigrations for all the apps individually
     ```sh
     python manage.py makemigrations <app_name>
     ```